Keywords: mechanistic interpretability, LLMs, attention heads, in-context learning, concept invariance

 TL;DR: Concept Vectors in LLMs contain abstract concept representations, but they differ from Function Vectors that drive ICL performance.

 Abstract: Do large language models (LLMs) represent concepts abstractly, i.e., independent of input format?
 We revisit Function Vectors (FVs), compact representations of in-context learning (ICL) tasks that causally drive task performance.
 Across multiple LLMs, we show that FVs are not fully invariant: FVs are nearly orthogonal when extracted from different input formats (e.g., open-ended vs. multiple-choice), even if both target the same concept.
-We introduce Concept Vectors (CVs) which produce more stable concept representations.
-Like FVs, CVs are composed of attention head outputs; however, unlike FVs, the head selection is optimized via Representational Similarity Analysis (RSA) to encode concepts consistently across input formats.
+We identify Concept Vectors (CVs), which carry more stable concept representations.
+Like FVs, CVs are composed of attention head outputs; however, unlike FVs, the constituent heads are selected using Representational Similarity Analysis (RSA) based on whether they encode concepts consistently across input formats.
 While these heads emerge in similar layers to FV-related heads, the two sets are largely distinct, suggesting different underlying mechanisms.
 Steering experiments reveal that FVs excel in-distribution, when extraction and application formats match (e.g., both open-ended in English), while CVs generalize better out-of-distribution across both question types (open-ended vs. multiple-choice) and languages.
 Our results show that LLMs do contain abstract concept representations, but these differ from those that drive ICL performance.

 Primary Area: interpretability and explainable AI